-Initiative Name Description Outcome Completion Date(s) Responsible Party Resources Required Strategy 7 Increase the Number of High School Students and Graduates Accessing Missoula College Offerings Increase number of regional high schools possessing formal agreements with Missoula College (Dual Credit/Big Sky Pathways).
+Initiative Name Description Outcome Completion Date(s) Responsible Party Resources Required Strategy 7 , Increase the Number of High School Students and Graduates Accessing Missoula College Offerings Increase number of regional high schools possessing formal agreements with Missoula College (Dual Credit/Big Sky Pathways).
 Increase awareness by the public, high school students and parents of available Missoula College offerings and opportunities for high school students and graduates.
 33% more schools (11); 50% more BSP agreements; 25% more students participating in Dual Credit Opportunities.
-Increased enrollment of students between the ages of 18-24 at Missoula College (5%).
 1. Fall 2013 2.
-Spring 2014 Big Sky Pathways Program Director Funding 1.0 FTE (No additional request: Funding recently approved by Perkins) 2-b, 3-e, 3-f 8 Increase Collaboration and Awareness with K-12 System Constituents Create opportunities for high school instructors to participate in professional development opportunities provided by Missoula College and focused on articulating secondary to postsecondary curriculum.
-Develop a plan and schedule for continuous and meaningful discussions with local K-12 administration that results in annual measurable goals for both parties.
+Spring 2014 Big Sky Pathways Program Director Funding 1.0 FTE (No additional request: Funding recently approved by Perkins) 2-b, 3-e, 3-f 3 3 Increase Collaboration and Awareness with K-12 System Constituents Create opportunities for high school instructors to participate in professional development opportunities provided by Missoula College and focused on articulating secondary to postsecondary curriculum.
+Develop a plan and schedule for continuous and meaningful discussions with local K-12 administration that results in annual measurable goals for both parties. a 1.
 Minimum of two professional development trainings offered at MC for regional high school instructors.
-Communication Plan and planning document with local K-12 system(s).
 1. Fall 2013 2.
 Fall 2014 Big Sky Pathways Program Director Faculty release time; included in workload 2-b, 2-d, 3-e, 3-f, 5-a, e.
 Community Development

 Initiative Name Description Outcome Completion Date(s) Responsible Party Resources Required Strategy 13 Develop Plan to Respond to Adult Friendly campus Student Services Missoula College Academic and Enrollment/Student Services will develop and implement a plan which includes components of 'adult-friendly' programming and services.
-Develop a document identifying current student services available through MC.
-Develop document which recognizes components of 'adult- friendly' programming and services available and those which should be available.
-Develop a plan which identifies services to be developed, augmented, and created to speak to the varied population of students attending MC.
-Grow participation in Veteran's Upward Bound programming.
+1. Develop a document identifying current student services available through MC.
+2. Develop document which recognizes components of 'adult- friendly' programming and services available and those which should be available.
+3. Develop a plan which identifies services to be developed, augmented, and created to speak to the varied population of students attending MC.
+4. Grow participation in Veteran's Upward Bound programming.
 Increases in the number of enrolled students over the age of 25 by 10% by Fall 2015.
 Increases of 10% in the number of Montana veterans participating in Veteran's Upward Bound.
 Available Autumn 2013 Spring 2013 and Autumn 2014 Associate Dean, Student Success No additional resources requested 1-f, 2-b, c, d f.
 Branding and Marketing